mizumyst/mizumyst.github.io/_posts/2025-08-10-interesting-etymologies.md

 ---
 layout: post

-title: English Etymologies I Find Interesting
+title: English Words with Interesting Etymologies
 author: mizu
 ---

-English has a lot of words
+This list compiles some English words with etymologies I really like.
+I will only include etymologies that are more or less confirmed to be true, rather than being one of a few competing theories.

-# escalate
+## escalate

+## pog

-# soy
+## soy

+## tank